 If you locate a wasps’ nest on your property in Parker, ID 83438, please contact our wasps’ nest removal professionals as soon as possible.
 Don’t try to take on the nest on your own; it’s incredibly risky, and you could get stung a lot.
 Also, and maybe most critically, do not attempt to seal the nest opening with cement glue or mortar, since you will force the wasps into your home!

-And also possibly most critically, do not attempt to secure the nest opening with concrete glue or mortar, since you will certainly require the wasps into your house!
+And possibly most seriously, do not attempt to seal the nest opening with concrete adhesive or mortar, since you will compel the wasps into your house!

 *** ALL Services can be Quoted over the Phone ***